hpccsystems-solutions-lab/tlh-oss-terraform-azurerm-aks/README.md

 Additional Kubernetes resource types to be observed for new DNS entries can be supplied through `core_services_config.external_dns.additional_sources`.
 By default, this is set to `service` and `ingress`.

+### Storage

+The module includes support for the [Azure Disks CSI driver](https://learn.microsoft.com/en-us/azure/aks/azure-disk-csi) (always on), [Azure Files CSI driver](https://learn.microsoft.com/en-us/azure/aks/azure-files-csi) (off by default), [Azure Blob CSI driver](https://learn.microsoft.com/en-us/azure/aks/azure-blob-csi) (off by default) and [Local Volume Static Provisioner](https://github.com/kubernetes-sigs/sig-storage-local-static-provisioner) (off by default).
+There is also support creating a host path volume on the node from local disks (NVMe or the temp disk).
+The module storage configuration can be customised using the the [storage](#appendix-d) module input variable.

+#### Azure Disks CSI Driver

+The following `StorageClass` resources are created for the [Azure Disks CSI driver](https://learn.microsoft.com/en-us/azure/aks/azure-disk-csi) by default to support common [Azure disk types](https://learn.microsoft.com/en-us/azure/virtual-machines/disks-types) with default characteristics.
+When using a default `StorageClass` you are recommended to use the Premium SSD v2 classes where possible due to the best price-performance characteristics.
+If you need support for specific characteristics (such as higher IOPS or throughput) you should create a custom `StorageClass`.

+- `azure-disk-standard-ssd-retain`
+- `azure-disk-premium-ssd-retain`
+- `azure-disk-premium-ssd-v2-retain`
+- `azure-disk-standard-ssd-delete`
+- `azure-disk-premium-ssd-delete`
+- `azure-disk-premium-ssd-v2-delete`
+- `azure-disk-standard-ssd-ephemeral`
+- `azure-disk-premium-ssd-ephemeral`
+- `azure-disk-premium-ssd-v2-ephemeral`

+#### Azure Files CSI Driver

+If you wish to use the [Azure Files CSI driver](https://learn.microsoft.com/en-us/azure/aks/azure-files-csi) you will need to enable it by setting `storage.file` to `true` and add one or more custom `StorageClass` resource.

+#### Azure Blob CSI Driver

+If you wish to use the [Azure Blob CSI driver](https://learn.microsoft.com/en-us/azure/aks/azure-blob-csi) you will need to enable it by setting `storage.blob` to `true` and add one or more custom `StorageClass` resource.

+#### Local Volume Static Provisioner

+If you wish to use the [Local Volume Static Provisioner](https://github.com/kubernetes-sigs/sig-storage-local-static-provisioner) you will need to enable it by setting `storage.nvme_pv` to `true` and provision node groups with `nvme_mode` set to `PV`.

+The current behaviour is to mount each NVMe drive on the node as a separate `PersistentVolume` but is should be possible to combine all of the drives into a single RAID-0 volume and either expose it as a single `PersistentVolume` or partition to support more `PersistentVolume` per node than there are NVMe drives.

+#### Host Path Volume

+If you wish to support creating a host path volume on nodes with local disks you will need to enable it by setting `storage.host_path` to `true` and provision node groups with either `temp_disk_mode` or `nvme_mode` set to `HOST_PATH`.
+This will create a host volume at `/mnt/scratch` backed by either the NVMe drives (RAID-0 if there are moe than one) or the temp disk.
+If a node has both NVMe drives and a temp disk and both are set to host path only the NVMe drives will be used.

 ### Ingress

 All traffic being routed into a cluster should be configured using an `Ingress` resources backed by an ingress controller and should **NOT** be configured directly as a `Service` resource of `LoadBalancer` type (this is what the ingress controllers do behind the scenes).
 There are a number of different ingress controller supported by _Kubernetes_ but it is strongly recommended to use an ingress controller backed by an official Terraform module to install.
 All ingress traffic should enter the cluster onto nodes specifically provisioned for ingress without any other workload on them.